openedx/edx-documentation/en_us/install_operations/source/configuration/theming/activate_theme.rst

   COMPREHENSIVE_THEME_DIRS: ["/edx/app/themes", ],
   DEFAULT_SITE_THEME: "my-theme"

-You will then need to restart the LMS in order for it to pick up these value from the ``lms.env.json`` file.
+You will then need to restart the LMS in order for it to pick up these values from the ``lms.env.json`` file.

 Test that your theme is activated by visiting the LMS in your browser, and